-Centres are advised to view the Speaking test support video before conducting the examinations.
+Centres are advised to view the Speaking test support video for IGCSE Malay 0546 before conducting the tests.
 The video is available on Teacher Support.

 1 Examination period

 Choose a date or dates for your speaking tests before the main examination series, as notified on the timetable.